Python module#

 Text with placeholder replaced by content.

-class texplain.PlaceholderType(value, names=None, *, module=None, qualname=None, type=None, start=1, boundary=None)#
+class texplain.PlaceholderType(value, names=None, *values, module=None, qualname=None, type=None, start=1, boundary=None)#

 command = 9#